LittleCodr/portfolio/README.md

-# Web simulation of UbuntuOS
+# Mayank's Portfolio

-This is a personal portfolio website of theme Ubuntu 20.04, made using Next.js & tailwind CSS.
+This is a personal portfolio website with an Ubuntu 20.04 theme, built using Next.js and Tailwind CSS.
+The original project was created by Vivek Patel (vivek9patel) and has been customized for Mayank's portfolio.

-If you want to edit this.
-Clone this project and edit the files in `/src/components`.
+## Getting Started

+To run this project locally:

 To run this on localhost
 type `npm start` and when u are done coding type `npm run build` to build your app.